Welcome | Get started | Dive into Lino | Contribute | Reference

 (...)

 If any error occurs, then you need to find out the reason.
-Possible reasons for failures are:
+And we recommend that you call for our help by reporting your error.

 This means that you don't have the LibreOffice server running.
 See Running a LibreOffice server.